Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Introduction

 where $dN_{AA}^{\rm cent}/d\pt$ is the particle yield measured in A+A collisions for a given centrality class (cent), $d\sigma_{pp}$/$p_T$ is the particle production cross section measured in $\pp$ collisions at the same collision energy while $T_{AA}^{\rm cent}$ is the nuclear thickness function for the event centrality class~\cite{Miller:2007ri}.

-Measurements of the production of different types of mesons ($\pi^0$, $\eta$, $K_S$) allow a systematic study of jet quenching with respect to the fragmentation function and quantum numbers (mass, flavor, spin, etc.) of the final state hadrons.
-For example, $K_S$ is a strange meson, $\eta$ has similar mass, but less strangeness content, while $\pi^0$ contains only the first generation quarks ($u$, $d$) and its mass is four times smaller than $\eta$ and $K_S$.

-Measurement of the $\eta/\pi^0$ and $K_S/\pi^0$ ratios in $\aaa$ gives an opportunity to better understand the possible changes of parton fragmentation mechanisms with respect to system size, collision energy and geometry.
+Measurements of the production of different types of mesons allow a systematic study of jet quenching with respect to the fragmentation function and quantum numbers (mass, flavor, spin, etc.) of the final state hadrons.
+For example, $\pi^0$ mesons contain only the first generation quarks ($u$, $d$) and thus are produced abundantly, while $\eta$ mesons have a hidden strangeness content and four times larger mass than $\pi^0$.
+Measurement of the $\eta/\pi^0$ ratios in $\aaa$ gives an opportunity to better understand the possible changes of parton fragmentation mechanisms with respect to system size, collision energy and geometry.
 They are also an important input for the measurement of direct photons.

-The $^{238}$U+$^{238}$U at $\sqrt{s_{_{NN}}}=192$ GeV is the largest collision system at RHIC reaching the highest energy density in tip-to-tip central collisions~\cite{Schenke:2014tga}.
-In contrast to the nearly or completely spherical geometries of the Cu, Au and Pb nuclei~\cite{Adcox:2001jp,Adams:2003kv,Adler:2006bv,Adare:2008qa,Adare:2008ad,Adare:2010dc,Abelev:2012hxa,CMS:2012aa,Aad:2012vca}, $^{238}$U is highly deformed.
+In this paper we present results on $\pi^0$ and $\eta$ meson $p_T$ invariant yields, \raa, and $\eta/\pi^0$ ratios in \uu collisions at $\sqrt{s_{_{NN}}}=192$ GeV.
+The $^{238}$U+$^{238}$U is the largest collision system at RHIC reaching the highest energy density central collisions~\cite{Schenke:2014tga}.
+In contrast to the nearly or completely spherical geometries of the Cu, Au, and Pb nuclei~\cite{Adcox:2001jp,Adams:2003kv,Adler:2006bv,Adare:2008qa,Adare:2012uk,Adare:2008ad,Adare:2010dc,Abelev:2012hxa,CMS:2012aa,Aad:2012vca}, $^{238}$U is highly deformed.
 This feature makes U$+$U collisions particularly interesting for jet-quenching studies.
+However, when comparing physics observables in U$+$U with Cu$+$Cu, Au$+$Au, or Pb$+$Pb collisions, one has to be aware that in any finite collision centrality bin the fluctuations of the overlap volume and energy density are larger in U$+$U than in the case of spherical nuclei.